ShahnazAsrar/spark-monitoring/README.md

 1. Navigate to your Azure Databricks workspace in the Azure Portal.
 2. On the home page, click "new cluster".
 3. Choose a name for your cluster and enter it in "cluster name" text box.
-4. In the "Databricks Runtime Version" dropdown, select **4.3 (includes Apache Spark 2.3.1, Scala 2.11)**.
+4. In the "Databricks Runtime Version" dropdown, select 5.0, or later.  **(by default, the library supports Apache Spark 2.4.0 and Scala 2.11)**.
 5. Under "Advanced Options", click on the "Spark" tab.
 Enter the following name-value pairs in the "Spark Config" text box:

   | Name | Value |